americast/algo_bias/README.md

 # WIP: Algorithmic Bias
-An attempt to mimic the black box of COMPAS :wink:
+An attempt to mimic the black box of COMPAS

 Next, we generate heatmaps.